Mortgage statement information

 If your savings or investment plan isn’t on track to repay your loan, or you don’t have a repayment strategy in place, you could consider transferring all or part of the balance onto a capital and interest repayment basis so that the balance is repaid over a period which is affordable to you.
 If you don’t have a repayment strategy in place to repay your loan at the end of the mortgage term, you’ll still be liable to us for the balance outstanding and your home may have to be sold to repay the money owing to us.

-If you have any concerns about whether your income in retirement will be enough to maintain your mortgage payments, please contact our Mortgage Support team on 01858 412250.
+If you have any concerns about whether your income in retirement will be enough to maintain your mortgage payments, please email our Mortgage Support team on firstname.lastname@example.org.
+To contact us by phone please see the Speak to us about your mortgage section on this page.

 Are you approaching the end of the early repayment charge or discount period?
 You may qualify to have a new product from our range.
-Our Mortgage Sales team who are available on 01858 412610 will be happy to discuss your options with you.
+Our Mortgage Sales team can be emailed on email@example.com and they will arrange a call with you to discuss your options.

 If you have a residential mortgage, remember that you must obtain our consent before you let your property.
-For further information, please contact our Mortgage Support team on 01858 412250.
+For further information please email our Mortgage Support team on firstname.lastname@example.org.
+To contact us by phone please see the Speak to us about your mortgage section on this page.

-Please ensure that all overpayments are made from a UK bank account.
-Payments from a non-UK bank account will not be accepted.
+Please ensure that all overpayments are made from a UK mainland bank account.
+Payments from a non-UK mainland bank account will not be accepted.

 The Society will automatically allocate any overpayments made that are less than £2,000.
 The auto allocation will split the overpayment across your mortgage parts (if more than one part is held) and will not necessarily allocate the repayment to the part of the mortgage with the highest rate.